 Unmanned aerial vehicles (UAVs)

-Yorkshire Peat Partnership has been using UAVs since 2012 and has surveyed 25 sites, covering over 7,900 hectares - the most by any UK peatland restoration programme.
-Our pilots use custom built UAVs fitted with red, green, blue and multi-spectral cameras to give up-to-date aerial photos at a phenomenal image resolution.
+Yorkshire Peat Partnership has been using UAVs since 2012 and has surveyed 10,000 hectares - the most by any UK peatland restoration programme as far as we are aware.
+Our pilots use UAVs fitted with red, green, blue and multi-spectral cameras to give up-to-date aerial photos at a phenomenal image resolution.
 This allows the team to quickly map features of a site, make 3D models and create water flow pathways, which inform the restoration programme.